Crtl-Vinayak/HeroBriens-Datapack/README.md

 # HeroBriens-Datapack
-A Custom Advancement Data Pack
+<h1>A Custom Advancement Data Pack<h1>

-to install this datapack, you have to clone this repo and add this in your minecraft data pack folder. make a minecraft world, when you in, type this in a command block: /reload. when this done, do the next command: /function herobriens:root
+<p>to install this datapack, you have to clone this repo and add this in your minecraft data pack folder.
+make a minecraft world, when you in, type this in a command block: /reload. when this done, do the next command: /function herobriens:root

-and you are set to go (:
+and you are set to go (:<br>
 have fun with the custom datapack.